onnx/onnx/docs/IR.md

 name|string|The name of the model graph. node|Node[]|A list of nodes, forming a partially ordered computation graph based on input/output data dependencies. initializer|Tensor[]|A list of named tensor values.
 When an initializer has the same name as a graph input, it specifies a default value for that input.
-When an initializer has a name different from all graph inputs, it specifies a constant value. doc_string|string|A human-readable documentation for this model.
+When an initializer has a name different from all graph inputs, it specifies a constant value. sparse_initializer|SparseTensor[]|A list of initializer tensor values that are represented by sparse tensors. graph_initializer|Graph[]|A list of tensor initializers that are represented by graphs, which indicate the computation that initializes the tensor with the matching name. doc_string|string|A human-readable documentation for this model.
 Markdown is allowed. input|ValueInfo[]|The input “parameters” of the graph, possibly initialized by a default value found in ‘initializer.’ output|ValueInfo[]|The output parameters of the graph.
 Once all output parameters have been written to by a graph execution, the execution is complete.